The Only Organization Working Exclusively to Conserve and Restore

 General Management

 Barry S, Larson S, George M. 2020 (2006).
 California Native Grasslands: A Historical Perspective--A guide for developing realistic restoration objectives.
-Grasslands, A Publication of the Native Grass Association Vol 30(1):5-10.
+Grasslands, A Publication of the Native Grassland Association Vol 30(1):5-10.

 Restoration Manual for Annual Grassland Systems in California, ANR Publication 8575, June 2017, written by former CNGA Director, Elise Gornish and Julea Shaw.